Network

 The real question is what happens when the network stops being ideal

-On a stable home Wi-Fi network, many apps look similar.
-The difference appears when the situation worsens: one device moves between Wi-Fi and mobile data, the router blocks direct paths, a hotel network isolates devices, or the platform applies stricter local-network rules than expected.
-Strong products explain those realities or at least make them visible.
-Weak products hide everything behind one reassuring icon until silence suddenly appears.
+At home on stable Wi-Fi, many apps look similar.
+Differences appear in awkward cases: one device switches between Wi-Fi and mobile data, the router blocks direct connections, hotel Wi-Fi isolates devices, or iOS and Android restrict background access more than expected.
+Good products explain those situations or at least make them visible.
+Weak ones hide them behind one green icon until silence appears.

 This is why state visibility matters so much.
 Parents need more than “connected.”
 They need clear signals for connecting, connected, reconnecting, and disconnected.
 Only then does internet range become a responsible capability rather than a risky illusion.
 Support pages across the market indirectly show how common these conditions are — not because products are necessarily bad, but because the internet is a more unstable transport environment than a living-room radio link.